Glossary

 Predicted Attendance

 Predicted Attendance (aka PHQ Attendance) is a machine learning-generated estimate of how many people are expected to attend a given event.
 This prediction is based on a range of signals, including event attributes, location, timing, historical attendance patterns, and similar events.
-It is one of the core features provided by PredictHQ and is used across the Forecasts API and Features API to quantify the demand impact of events.
+It is a core event-level metric used across the Events API, Features API and Forecasts API to quantify potential demand impact.

 Predicted End Times